Collaborative Supply Chain Management: What It Is and How to Implement It in Your Organization

 Step 2: Identify Key Partners and Align on Mutual Goals

-Prioritize suppliers, logistics providers, and partners that are critical to your business objectives and willing to engage in a collaborative approach.
-Initiate open discussions to understand their strategic priorities, operational constraints, and desired outcomes.
-Co-develop a set of shared goals—such as improved service levels, cost reduction, supply resilience, or sustainability targets—that support mutual value and create a foundation of trust.
+Prioritize suppliers, logistics providers, contract manufacturers, and trading partners that are critical to your business goals and ready to engage in a collaborative approach.
+Start open discussions to understand their priorities, operational constraints, capacity limits, and desired outcomes.

 Step 3: Invest in Enabling Technology